jtjee/banerjee-data-parser/README.md

 # INSTALLATION
 Make sure you are able to run python scripts.
 You must have pandas installed.
 Install it by typing the following into an anaconda prompt or other shell.
+If using the linux terminal you will need to type pip3 instead of pip.

 ```
 conda install pandas